 This coach was presented to her Majesty Queen Elizabeth 11 to mark her Diamond Jubilee and was first adopted into the fleet in 2014.
 Its first outing was to the State opening of Parliament and OH Boyd was at the palace for this occasion followed by a reception in the Royal Mews.

-Best known for the “Longitude”sculpture of John Harrison now in the collection of Felix Dennis, poet, publisher and patron of the arts who sadly died last year and is much missed.
+Well known for the “Longitude”sculpture of John Harrison now in the collection of Felix Dennis, poet, publisher, patron of the and planter of trees who sadly died in 2014 and is much missed.
 The research for this project was intensive leading to OH Boyd being elected a Freeman of the worshipful company of clockmakers, by redemption, for his Harrison scholarship.

 Other works for Felix include an above life-size interacting pair of figures of Robert Louis Stevenson and his alter ego, Long John Silver and two 7ft 6ins high prancing horses.